sensu/http-checks/README.md

 http-json --url https://icanhazdadjoke.com/j/HeaFdiyIJe --path status --expression "> 300"
 http-json CRITICAL: The value 200 found at status did not match with expression "> 300" and returned false

+http-json --url https://icanhazdadjoke.com/j/HeaFdiyIJe --path status --expression "< 300" --header "Custom-Header: Custom header value" http-json OK:  The value 200 found at status matched with expression "< 300" and returned true

 ```

+#### Note(s)

+* Headers should be in the form of "Header-Name: Header value".

 ## Configuration